fbpx

 Injury

-In June 1983 she went to run the TAC 100-Mile Championship held at Shea Stadium in Flushing Meadows, New York.
+In June 1983, she went to run the TAC 100-Mile Championship held at Shea Stadium in Flushing Meadows, New York.
 Unfortunately, she dropped out at 15 miles with a severe planters fasciitis in her foot.
 Donna Hudson went on to break the 100-mile world record with 15:31:57.
-Schwam’s injury also scratched her from running another six-day race in July at Downing Stadium in New York where Lorna Richey took away her American six-day record, reaching 401 miles.
+Schwam’s injury also scratched her from running another six-day race in July at Downing Stadium in New York where Lorna Richey took away her modern-era American six-day record, reaching 401 miles.
 Schwam healed for three months and started racing marathons again in September.
-In November she won the Challenge Cup 50 km in San Francisco, California, in 3:52:10, running in a monsoon-type rainstorm.

 Haverford Indoor 48 Hours

-In 1983 Dan Brannen founded the first multi-day indoor race in more than 50 years.
-It was held in a dank, damp college fieldhouse at Haverford Pennsylvania, on a 251-yard, seven laps to a mile, oiled dirt track.
+In 1983, Dan Brannen founded the first multi-day indoor race in more than 50 years.
+It was held in a dank, damp college field house at Haverford, Pennsylvania, on a 251-yard, seven laps to a mile, oiled dirt track.
 It was a rather miserable place to run for two days.
 A unique aroma grew stronger as the race progressed, a mixture of oily dust and sweaty runners.
-The odor would stay in the fieldhouse for days.
+The odor would stay in the field house for days.
 The inside temperature was always around 40-50 degrees.
 Runners would bring records and tapes that were blasted from a stereo on a rickety table in one corner of the track.
-Despite its challenges, it was the site where modern-day American 48-hour records were set.
+Despite its challenges, it was the site where modern-era American 48-hour records were set.

 Schwam, age 30 in January 1984, went to Haverford to run.
 The track had not been adequately prepared, and some uneven patches contributed to inflammation in her foot and she eventually developed a small stress fracture in her foot during the race.
 She walked for a long time, reached 50 miles in 11 hours, but finally dropped out at 89 miles.
 “Everyone’s spirits sagged when she withdrew from the race during the second day.”